yhql/md-pype/README.md

 # md-pype

-Set of pandocfilters to extend markdown in a static programmed way.
+Set of pandocfilters to extend markdown with python execution and command redirection

 ## Contains

+`execpy.py` : main filter that performs :
-`execpy.py` : python codeblocks beginning with `#!exec` are executed and if anything is printed inside the block, redirect it to be parsed by pandoc.
-(will) provide some convenience functions to make markdown tables, ...
+ - python codeblocks (beginning with `#!exec)` execution and if anything is printed inside the block, redirect it to be parsed by pandoc. (will) provide some convenience functions to make markdown tables, ...
+- cobeblocks marked with `svgbob` are parsed by svgbobrus

+Only works when outputting html so far.

 ## Requirements